crwn-nrth-web/my-notes/content/Philosophy/structure-of-knowledge.md

 *what characteristics must a belief have  to count as basic* =
 - **minimal Foundationalism** = a belief's [[justification]] must not depend on any further beliefs
-- **strong foundationalism** = in addition to a belief being epistemically independent of other beliefs, a belief must have some epistemic characteristic that makes it especially secure (the belief has to be indubitable; or infallible; or have the property of incorrigibility; or must be self-justifying)
+- **strong foundationalism** = in addition to a belief being epistemically independent of other beliefs, a belief must have some epistemic characteristic that makes it especially secure (the belief has to be indubitable; or infallible; or have the property of incorrigibility; or must be self-justifying

 ##### foundationalism on perceptual beliefs
+Perceptual beliefs are derived from observational experience in a direct way, and provide a basis for our broader theories; empirical scientific theories must be based on kinds of perceptual beliefs.

+There are different ways philosophers identify perceptual beliefs:
+- beliefs as